DAVA Foods: Company

+As of 1 April 2025, DAVA Foods was the third largest egg producer in Europe, with 7.4 million laying hens.
+In 2018 the group had a turnover of €179 million; as of March 2019, turnover was approximately kr.130 million and the company had approximately 300 employees; in 2024 the company was projecting a profit of kr.24.6 million (€3.98m) for the 2023 fiscal year, up from kr.16.0 million (€2.1m) in 2022.

 History

 Hedegaard Foods originated in the 1980 purchase by the Danish conglomerate Hedegaard A/S of Farm Æg, a small egg producer in Hadsund; the company changed its name to Hedegaard Foods in 1999.
 In 2008 Dan Agro Holding, a division of DLA Group, acquired the company from Hedegaard.
 The company moved to a larger facility in Hadsund in 2014.

 The company expanded by acquisitions, including of the third-largest egg packer in Denmark, Brødrene Honum in 2002, which also diversified the company into food manufacturing, and the fourth-largest, Møllebjerggård Æg, in 2010.
 In 2011–2013, they acquired Svenska Lantägg AB, the largest egg packing company in Sweden.
 In 2014 they acquired a 50% share in Munakunta, the largest egg packing and pasteurised egg production company in Finland, and established a Finnish subsidiary, Muna Foods Oy.
 In 2015 they acquired OU Koks Munatootmine in Estonia from HKScan.
 After their name change to DAVA Foods, they acquired a controlling interest in the Norwegian company Eggprodukter AS in 2016, and in the Finnish company Närpes Äggpackeri Ab in 2019.

 In August 2014, the company recalled a significant proportion of their products after finding salmonella contamination which was traced to eggs from a farm in Grindsted.